litProgConTeXt/tmGrammars/Readme.md

-# TM-Grammars for the LPiC projects
+# Common JavaScript modules for the LPiC projects

-A javascript tool to manipulate and run TextMate Grammars using vscode components.
+A collection of javascript modules to manipulate and run TextMate Grammars using vscode components.